 To qualify for having a graded course removed from counting in the cumulative grade point average, the course must have a grade of B, C, D or F. Pass/No Pass classes may not be used.
 Each course may be retaken only once for this purpose.
 If a course is retaken more than once, only the oldest course credits will be removed from consideration.
 The repeated course credits must all be taken in one term and must be equal to or greater than the number of credits completed in the original course.

-Upon completion of the course, if the student desires to exercise this option, the student must complete a Request to Absolve Repeated Courses Form.
+Upon completion of the course, if the student desires to exercise this option, the student must complete a Petition to Absolve Repeated Courses Form.

 Enrollment Services will mark repeated courses on the record and remove the credits of the original course from the computation for the cumulative grade point average.
 The original courses and grade will remain on the student's transcript.